debauchery1st/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [✓] Explain the difference between `Relational Databases` and `SQL`.

+      Relational Databases store information in tables that may or may not reference each other SQL is the language spoken by Relational Databases

-- [ ] Why do tables need a `primary key`?
+- [✓] Why do tables need a `primary key`? rows can be referenced by using the primary key ( uniquely )

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [✓] What is the name given to a table column that references the primary key on another table. foreign key (FK)

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [✓] What do we need in order to have a _many to many_ relationship between two tables. a third table

 ## Minimum Viable Product